emacsmirror/brf/README.md

 -   Installation from MELPA
     1. Make sure [melpa is in your package archives list](https://melpa.org/#/getting-started).
     2.  `M-x package-install brf`
+    3. If `use-package` is installed you can automatically install & load the elisp package by adding the following form to your startup file:

+        ```emacs-lisp
+        (use-package brf
+          :ensure t)
+        ```

 -   Manual Installation
     1. Download the package to a directory and add it to your `load-path`: